Ing-Dayana/Landing-Page-bootstrap-and-Gsap/README.md

-# Landing Page with bootstrap and Gsap
+# Landing Page with bootstrap and Gsap.
+(Responsive)

 Creation of a Landing Page with HTML, CSS, JavaScript and bootstrap.
 Adding animations with the Gsap library.